jsoverson/workshop-reverse-engineering/README.md

 Puppeteer is Google's nodejs library that drives Chrome via the Chrome Devtools Protocol.
 The protocol is open and does not require nodejs to interface with it.
-There are libraries and bindings for many popular languages to interface with the Chrome Devtools Protocol and any of these concepts can be ported outside node.
+There are libraries and bindings for popular languages to interface with the Chrome Devtools Protocol and you can port all the concepts in these labs outside node.

+## Labs

+This lab content is located at https://github.com/jsoverson/workshop-reverse-engineering

-## Lab structure
+## Directory structure

-Labs are laid out in order and contain a similar structure across all.
+Lab directories all contain a similar structure.

 ```
 lab-#.#/